 7.2.11.
 Test of systems for the protection of the passenger compartment

 The alarm shall be activated, when a vertical panel of 0.2 x 0.15 m is inserted for 0.3 m (measured from the centre of the vertical plane) through an open front door window into the passenger compartment, towards the front and parallel to the road at a speed of 0.4 m/s and at an angle of 45° with the longitudinal median plane of the vehicle.

-7.2.12.
+(See drawings in Annex 8 to this Regulation).7.2.12.
 Electromagnetic compatibility

-The VAS shall be submitted to the tests described in Annex 6.
+The VAS shall be submitted to the tests described in Annex 7.